s-ccs/LSLAutoBIDS/README.md

 > [!IMPORTANT]
 > The recommended directory structure is not self generated.
 The user needs to create the directories and store the recorded and stimulus data in them.

-The dataset (both recorded and converted) is stored in the parent `data` directory inside the `LSLAutoBIDS` directory.
-The `data` directory has three subdirectories:
+The dataset (both recorded and converted) is stored in the parent `data` directory.
+The `data` directory has three subdirectories under which the project data is stored.
+The recommended directory structure is as follows:
 ```
 data
 ├── bids                  # Converted BIDS data
+  ├── projectname1
+  ├── projectname2
 ├── project_stimulus      # Experimental files
+  ├── projectname1
+  ├── projectname2
+├── projects
-├── projects              # Raw data
+  ├── projectname1        # Raw data
+  ├── projectname2

 ```
 This `data` directory can be in the current project or home directory as per choice.

 Here `./data/projects/`, `./data/project_stimulus/`, `./data/bids/` are the root project directories.
 Each of this root directories will have a project name directory inside it and each project directory will have a subdirectory for each subject.
-The data for each subject will be stored in the subject directory.

-1. The raw recorded data needs to be stored in the `data/projects/<PROJECT_NAME>` directory i.e it will typically contain the xdf files.
-2. The experimental and behavioral files need to be stored in the `data/project_stimulus/<PROJECT_NAME>` directory.
-This folder contains two subfolders:
-    - `experiment` folder contains the experimental files.
-    - `sub-<SUBJECT_ID>`folder contains the behavioral files for each subject.
-3. The converted BIDS data needs to be stored in the `data/bids/<PROJECT_NAME>` directory.

-The `data/projects/<PROJECT_NAME>` directory has one  <PROJECT_NAME> folder for each project.
-Check [docs/data_organization.md](./docs/data_organization.md) for more details about the naming convention of the data.
+The organization of the files under the projectname directory is in the [data_organization](docs/data_organization.md) file.

 TODO: For convenience there are some sample data in the [sample](./sample/) folder.
 You can copy the sample data to the `data` directory and run the scripts to see how the scripts work.